People

 Maria Len-Rios

 Dr. María E. Len-Ríos (Ph.D., Missouri) joined the Hubbard School as professor and associate director after serving as the associate dean for academic affairs and a professor of public relations at the College of Journalism & Mass Communication at the University of Georgia.
-She conducts research in the areas of public relations, health, and diversity, equity, and inclusion.
-In 2016 she co-edited the text Cross-cultural Journalism: Communicating Strategically about Diversity, which was updated and republished in 2019/20 under the title Cross-cultural Journalism and Strategic Communication: Storytelling and Diversity (Routledge).
-She has won more than 10 top paper awards at regional, national, and international academic conferences, published numerous journal articles with colleagues, and has served in various roles on large and small grant projects.
+Len-Ríos conducts research in the areas of public relations, journalism, health communication and their influence on media professions and public culture.
+The third edition of her co-authored textbook Cross-Cultural Journalism and Strategic Communication: Storytelling and Diversity will be published in the fall of 2026 by Routledge (U.K.).
+She has won more than 10 top paper awards at regional, national and international academic conferences, published numerous journal articles with colleagues and has served in various roles on large and small grant projects.
+She is in her second term as a member of the Page Up Operating Committee and has served in leadership positions in other national and international journalism and communication higher education associations.

 Matt Carlson